 Operating a business must incur some kind of costs, whether it is a retail business or service provider.
 Cost structures differ between retailers and service providers, thus the expense accounts appearing on a financial statement depend on the cost objects, such as a product, service, project, customer, or business activity.
-Even within a company, cost structure may vary between product lines, divisions or business units, due to the distinct types of activities they perform.
+Even within a company, cost structure may vary between product lines, divisions, or business units, due to the distinct types of activities they perform.

-Cost allocation is the process of identifying costs incurred, accumulating and assigning them to the right cost objects (e.g., product lines, service lines, projects, departments, business units, customers) on some measurable basis.
+Cost allocation is the process of identifying costs incurred, and then accumulating and assigning them to the right cost objects (e.g., product lines, service lines, projects, departments, business units, customers) on some measurable basis.
 Cost allocation is used to distribute costs among different cost objects in order to calculate the profitability of, for example, different product lines.

 A cost pool is a grouping of individual costs, from which cost allocations are made later.
 Overhead cost, maintenance cost, and other fixed costs are typical examples of cost pools.
-A company usually uses a single cost allocation basis, such as labor hours or machine hours, to allocate costs from cost pools to destined cost objects.
+A company usually uses a single cost allocation basis, such as labor hours or machine hours, to allocate costs from cost pools to designated cost objects.

 Example of Cost Allocation